stevevillardi/lmda-composer/docs/01-architecture.md

-# LM IDE - Extension Architecture
+# LogicMonitor IDE - Extension Architecture

 ## Overview

-LM IDE is a Chrome Extension (Manifest V3) that provides an enhanced script development experience for LogicMonitor.
+LogicMonitor IDE is a Chrome Extension (Manifest V3) that provides an enhanced script development experience for LogicMonitor.
 It intercepts and replaces the native debug dialog with a full-featured Monaco-based editor.

 ---